subfuzion/docker-swarm-bootstrap/README.md

 2. Start bootstrap

 The bootstrap script defaults to 3 managers and 2 workers, but this can be overridden with environment variables as shown below.
+The container needs to use the `hostnet` network and needs the Docker socked to be mounted so that it can create containers on the host that will comprise the cluster.

 ```
 $ docker run -t --rm -v /var/run/docker.sock:/var/run/docker.sock --network hostnet -e MANAGERS=5 -e WORKERS=3 subfuzion/swarm-bootstrap